About Jermismo

 What do you do for a living?

-I'm a software engineer by trade, but also in a senior leadership position.
-I still write code but I also spend a good amout of time of business strategy.
+I'm a software engineer by trade, but I'm also the CTO at 3Sharp - focused on our little "startup" Regale.
+I still write code but I also spend a good amout of time on business strategy.

 I started my career in 2004 when I got a student job as a programmer in the Sinclair Community College Chemistry Department in Dayton, OH.
 I was mostly fixing up old QBASIC and VB6 programs, and writing some new ones in VB.NET 1.1, which had just come out.

 In 2005 I dropped out of school and got my first job as a full-time programmer at TQL, a freight logistics company in Cincinnati, OH.
 I was responsible for maintaining and adding features to some VB6 applications and later started writing some new ones in VB.NET.
-It doesn’t sound that impressive, but I learned a ton at that job and worked on all sorts of crazy problems.
+It doesn’t sound that impressive, but I learned a ton at that job and worked on all sorts of crazy problems and built software that really was crazy for a trucking logistics company to be custom building in-house.